-- Successful completion of class assignments, projects and tests

-- Mastery of district objectives

-- Achievement on standardized achievement tests

-- · Age, maturity and effort
+- · Successful completion of class assignments, projects and tests - Mastery of district objectives - Achievement on standardized achievement tests - Age, maturity and effort - Attendance - Reading fluency by end of grade three (3) Move on When Reading

-- Attendance

 If facts indicate that retention is in the best interest of the student's academic progress, close cooperation must exist between the parents and all school personnel involved.
 Each student will be given individual consideration.
 Retention decisions will be made only after a careful study of facts relating to all phases of the student's growth and development.
 The decision to promote or retain is that of the teacher.
 Only the Governing Board may overturn the decision to retain or promote a student.
 (A.R.S.
 15-521.3)